May You Have Enough

 May your joys be as bright as the morning,

-and your sorrows merely be shadows that fade in the sunlight of love.
+and your sorrows merely be shadows that fade in the sunlight

 May you have enough happiness to keep you sweet,